arbor-sim/arbor/doc/contrib/pr.rst

 PR workflow
 ===========

-The PR, short for Pull Request, is a way to merge code on Github, where the main Arbor-repo is hosted.
+The PR, short for Github Pull Request, is a way to merge code on Github, where the main Arbor-repo is hosted.

 .. _contribpr-issue:

 Issues
 ------

-New features, bugfixes or other kinds of contributions ideally start their lives as an Issue on our `Issue tracker <https://github.com/arbor-sim/arbor/issues>`_.
+New features, bugfixes or other kinds of contributions ideally start their lives as an Issue (short for Github Issue) on our `Issue tracker <https://github.com/arbor-sim/arbor/issues>`_.
 We distinguish two broad categories of
 issues: feature requests to add new functionality to arbor and bugs pointing out mistakes, inaccuracies, and plain faults in Arbor.
-Having an Issue before an implementation addressing the Issue (code contribution or otherwise) gives others the chance to weigh in and help find a solution that fits Arbor and its design, which makes it easier to integrate your contribution.
+Having a formal Github Issue before an implementation addressing a request or bug (as a PR containing a code contribution or otherwise) gives others the chance to weigh in and help find a solution that fits Arbor and its design, which makes it easier to integrate your contribution.
 Especially for new features, this is a helpful process.
 Have a look at our `blogpost on this subject <https://arbor-sim.org/how-to-file-an-issue/>`_ for some more rationale for